momoso7/100-days-of-code/log.md

 **Today's Progress**: Started doing the basic javascript challenge.
 Finally I tried this language.

 **Thoughts**: So far, the syntax is feels similar to C++.
 Should be fun!

+### Day 24: 5 December 2020
+**Today's Progress**: Continuing the javascript challenge.
+Learning about string, arrays.

+**Thoughts**: Actually, the syntax is more similar to Python!!
+So far, it wasn't very hard to follow.
+Hopefully I can intergrate javascript to websites soon.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)